smhanov/zwibserve/README.md

 Use the .deb or .rpm packages from https://github.com/smhanov/zwibbler-service/releases .
 This will install a system service that automatically restarts if interrupted.
 After installation, it will be running on port 3000 as non-https.
 You can check this by going to http://yourserver.com:3000 in a web browser.
 You should receive a 404 error if it is working.

 The next step is to enable HTTPS using your certificate and private key file.
+You need HTTPS because if your web site is served using HTTPS, it will not be able to contact the collaboration server unless it is also HTTPS.

 Edit /etc/zwibbler.conf and change it: